OpenTextCollections/opentextcollections.github.io/faq.md

   </p>
   <li>Texts in the Languages of the Pacific?</li>
   <p>
   <a href="https://www.langlxmelanesia.com/tilp">TILP</a> has texts in a variety of languages from the Pacific.
-The text are free to download, but have no licence information.
+The texts are free to download, but have no licence information.
 The texts are in pdf format only, which makes it difficult to do automated analyses
   </p>
   <li>UCP Native American Texts?</li>
   <p>